grincc/hub/README.md

   + https://t.me/GrinPP
 * **Grin Ironbelly Telegram group:** Any problems or questions with regard to Ironbelly wallet, ask here.
   + https://t.me/ironbelly
 * **Grinventions Telegram channel:** Innovative inventions for the grin cryptocurrency.
-Also discusses building the MimbleWimble Python implementatoin and quantum computing basic in Python
+Also discusses building the Mimblewimble Python implementatoin and quantum computing basic in Python
   + https://t.me/grinventions
 * **Grin Twitter:** 'Activities suspended due to ....'
 When they try to silence you ,you know you are on the right path!
   + https://twitter.com/grinMW